lando/lando/docs/config/php.md

 ### Choosing a server, or no server

-By default `php` services will be served by the default version of our [apache](./apache.md) service but you can switch this to either `nginx` or `cli`.
+By default, `php` services will be served by the default version of our [apache](./apache.md) service but you can switch this to either `nginx` or `cli`.

-Like with `apache`, `nginx` will use the the default version of our [nginx](./nginx.md) service while `cli` will just spin up a `php` container without a webserver.
+Like with `apache`, `nginx` will use the the default version of our [nginx](./nginx.md) service while `cli` will just spin up a `php` container without a web server.
 The latter is useful if you just want to work on a CLI utility or lock down what version `composer` runs with.

 #### With Apache (default)